top of page

 • How to seek first aid

-• How to report an exposure to or symptoms of COVID-19.
+• How to report an exposure to or symptoms.

 Health Monitoring

-Our workers will promptly report any symptoms of COVID-19 to their manager or supervisor and the first aid attendant.
+Our workers will promptly report any symptoms to their manager or supervisor and the first aid attendant.\

 Record Keeping

-Our company will keep records of instruction and training provided to workers regarding COVID-19, as well as exposure reports and first aid records.
+Our company will keep records of instruction and training provided to workers regarding infectious diseases, as well as exposure reports and first aid records.

 We will review the exposure control plan every year and update it as necessary, in consultation with our joint health and safety committee or worker health and safety representative.